renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 # Critical Documentation and Workflow
 Workflow and Documentation Management:
 1. Get the currentdate and time of the system to use in the name of directory in the next step.
-2. Create a main '{currentdate_and_time}_{job to be done}_docs' folder.
+2. Create a main '{currentdate_and_time}_{job to be done}_docs' folder as the project folder.
 3. Create a subfolder 'result_docs'
-4. Create a subfolder 'project_docs'
+4. Create a subfolder 'rodmap_docs'
-5. Copy the file 'project_roadmap.md' to 'project_docs/project_roadmap.md'
+5. Copy the file 'project_roadmap.md' to 'rodmap_docs/project_roadmap.md'
-6. Create the current_task.md file inside the subfolder 'project_docs'.
+6. Create the current_task.md file inside the subfolder 'rodmap_docs'.

 ### project_roadmap.md - Proccess Step by Step
 Purpose: High-level tasks completion criteria, and progress tracker